 I have an order of protection from abuse against the abuser.
 Can s/he keep a gun or buy a new gun?

-Under Delaware state law, it is against the law for someone to buy, own, possess, or controll a firearm (or ammunition) if s/he is subject to a Family Court protection from abuse order (but not an ex parte order) while the order remains in effect.
-(Note: This does not apply to an order issued based only on sections (1)(d),(e), or (h) of Title 10, Section 10411 unless the judge specifically orders a firearm prohibition in the order.)
+Under Delaware state law, it is against the law for someone to buy, own, possess, or control a firearm (or ammunition) if s/he is subject to either of the following protection orders while the order is in effect:

 - you can convince the judge that s/he has possession of a firearm;